Writing FAQ

 Q: When brainstorming ideas for your next book do you come up with multiple ideas?
 How do you choose the one to push forward with?

 A: I pretty much always have a number of novel ideas to play with.
-I tend to talk about them with Scott and my agent, Jill, as well as my editor, Melanie, and a few writer friends.
+I tend to talk about them with Scott and my agent, Jill, as well as my editor and a few writer friends.
 I’ve been talking about writing a book about a compulsive liar for ages.
 Whenever I mentioned it people would get very enthusiastic.
-I was too afraid to start though cause it seemed like it would be really hard to write (I was right) so I delayed until Scott and Jill and Melanie all ganged up on me.
-That book will be out in (the USian) autumn of 2009.
+I was too afraid to start though cause it seemed like it would be really hard to write (I was right) so I delayed until Scott and Jill and my editor all ganged up on me.
+That book was Liar.

 I guess I let people bully me!

-Though honestly all the bullying in the world wouldn’t have gotten me going if I hadn’t finally figured out a way to write the Liar book.
+Though honestly all the bullying in the world wouldn’t have gotten me going if I hadn’t finally figured out a way to write Liar.
 So I guess my real answer is that the book that begins to grow and make sense is the one I wind up writing.

 Q: Do you have any advice for young writers?